omarKhan56/AttendEase/README.md

 ## 👤 Author

 **Omar Ali Khan**
-Full‑Stack Developer | MERN Stack
+Full‑Stack Developer (MERN)

 * GitHub: [https://github.com/omarKhan](https://github.com/omarKhan)

 ---

-⭐ If you find this project impressive, don’t forget to star the repository!
+⭐ If you like this project, consider giving it a star — feedback is always appreciated!